jgbarah/evaluating-foss-projects/sources_of_information.md

 The main fields of information can be seen in this message: the subject (a summary of the message), the sender (including email address, slightly mangled), the date, and the contents.
 Some other headers may be available.

 One important detail is about the date.
 In most cases, this includes at least the date as stamped by the mail server (usually, Mailman itself).
 But it can include as well the date of the mailer program user to send the message, usually set to the local time of the sender.
-This means that both analysis by local time and by unversal time are possible.
+This means that both analysis by local time and by universal time are possible.

-The contents of the message can be huge, since they may include attachements.
+The contents of the message can be huge, since they may include attachments.
 Depending on the configuration, attachments may be available or not.

 Mailman deals with the list of subscribers to the mailing list, but it doesn't track its history.
 Therefore, the current list of subscribers can be retrieved, but it is not possible to obtain past lists for a historical analysis.

 Privacy sets may interfere with mining, even for public mailing lists.
-For example, archives can be available only for subuscribers, or email addresses may be mangled.
-Both cases make mining a bit more complicated, or make some analysis imposible.
+For example, archives can be available only for subscribers, or email addresses may be mangled.
+Both cases make mining a bit more complicated, or make some analysis impossible.

 A final comment: public mailing lists can always be subscribed to.
 This mean that a miner can subscribe, and produce an archive with all details present in incoming messages.
 The history before the subscription won't be available, fut from that point on, all details can be easily accessed.

 ### Notes on using information from ACS

 It was Apache the first FOSS community to explicitly state that "[If it didn't happen on a mailing list, it didn't happen](https://community.apache.org/newbiefaq.html#NewbieFAQ-IsthereaCodeofConductforApacheprojects?)".
 Since them, but also before them, many others have put in practice this principle, even without stating an specific policy for enforcing it.
-This means that mailing lists and forums are of great importance to track the coordination activities of projects, and how they discuss and take decissions.
+This means that mailing lists and forums are of great importance to track the coordination activities of projects, and how they discuss and take decisions.

 But archives for forums and mailing lists are not always available, or they are available only in part, or they are available in ways that are difficult to mine.
 For example, some projects don't keep archives of some periods of their history, or rely on systems that even when they perform archiving, are very mining-unfriendly.
 A notable case is Google Groups, which is used as the ACS by many projects.
 This system doesn't have an API for mining information, which means that web spidering is the only way to retrieve information.
 On the contrary, several mailing lists software (such as Mailman) and systems (such as GMane) have very good facilities for automatically retrieving archived information.

-Privacy of email addresses is a bit problem for mailing lists archivers, but also for mailing list miners.
+Privacy of email addresses is a bit problem for mailing lists archives, but also for mailing list miners.
 To prevent spam, may archives mangle mailing lists, in a way that it is impossible to know the actual email address of the sender of a message.
 This means that identification of developers cannot be done based on email addresses, as it can be done for example for git repositories.
-Threfore, it is not possible to know if a certain poster is the same person that authored a commit.
-Some types of analysis and evaluation, which rely on this identification, can therefore not be done in thoose cases.
+Therefore, it is not possible to know if a certain poster is the same person that authored a commit.
+Some types of analysis and evaluation, which rely on this identification, can therefore not be done in those cases.
 An example is the analysis of how many developers participate in a mailing list.

 Forums have also their own problems.
 First of all, each forum has its own peculiarities.
 Some of them have APIs which make mining very simple.
-But some others have APIs not really desinged for mining, lacking fundamental capabilities like incremental searching of posts, which makes it complex and resource-demanding to retrieve their information.
+But some others have APIs not really designed for mining, lacking fundamental capabilities like incremental searching of posts, which makes it complex and resource-demanding to retrieve their information.
 In some other cases, APIs simply don't exist, and the only way to mine messages is to get database dumps for all the infomation they store, which is obviously difficult.

 ## Synchronous communication systems